On the Expressive Power of Permutation-Equivariant Weight-Space Networks: Expressive power of permutation-invariant weight-space networks

-While Proposition~\ref{prop:invariant_nonuniv} identifies a limitation of invariant weight-space networks in full generality, we show next that universality can be achieved under a GP assumption on the input weights.

 \begin{theorem} Let $K \subset \WS \setminus \gE$ be compact.
-Then any permutation-invariant functional $\wf : \WS \to \sR^n$ can be approximated on $K$ by permutation-invariant weight-space networks. \end{theorem}

-\begin{proof}[Proof sketch] Since $K \cap \gE = \emptyset$, all bias vectors within each layer have pairwise distinct entries, which allows us to construct a continuous canonization map $\canon : K \to \WS$ that maps each weight $\vv$ to a canonical representative of its permutation orbit, and maps all orbit elements to the same output.
+Then any permutation-invariant functional $\wf : \WS \to \sR^n$ can be approximated on $K$ by permutation-invariant weight-space networks. \end{theorem} Analogous universality results for weight-space architectures operating on transformer parameters, rather than MLP weights, can be established through minor modifications of the proof of Theorem \ref{thm:invariant_univ_off_exclusion} (sketch below), extending the scope of our theory.
+Details are provided in Appendix~\ref{sec:app:transformers}. \begin{proof}[Proof sketch] Since $K \cap \gE = \emptyset$, all bias vectors within each layer have pairwise distinct entries, which allows us to construct a continuous canonization map $\canon : K \to \WS$ that maps each weight $\vv$ to a canonical representative of its permutation orbit, and maps all orbit elements to the same output.
 The map $\canon$ is obtained by applying a permutation $g = (\tau_1,\dots,\tau_{L-1})$, with $\tau_\ell \in S_{d_\ell}$, that orders neurons in each layer by sorting bias values; the distinct-bias assumption ensures that this ordering is unique and varies \emph{continuously} with $\vv$.

 We then construct an approximation of the map $\vv \mapsto \flr(\canon(\vv))$ using a DWS model, where $\flr$ denotes a flattening of the weight space elements into a vector in $\sR^{M}$, with $M \coloneqq \sum_{\ell=1}^L d_\ell(1+d_{\ell-1})$.
 To this end, note that for each layer $\ell$, the ranking map $\vb_\ell \;\longmapsto\; \mathrm{argsort}(\vb_\ell)$ is permutation-equivariant with respect to neuron permutations in the $\ell$-th layer.
 Moreover, since $K \cap \gE=\emptyset$, the induced ordering is locally constant and hence the ranking map is continuous on $K$.
 Because DWS layers subsume the DeepSets primitives \cite{Zaheer2017DeepSets}, and DeepSets are universal for continuous permutation-equivariant maps \cite{SegolLipman2019}, a DWS network can approximate this ranking operation on $K$.
 Finally, combining the resulting ranks with pointwise MLP updates allows us to approximate $\flr(\canon(\vv))$.
 Appendix Lemma~\ref{lem:app:approximation_of_canonical} provides a formal construction for approximating the canonization map by DWS networks.